What Does The Bible Say About Marriage? (7 surprising truths)

 But because God is a good and loving father He has given us rules.
 Not to kill our joy and end our fun.
 But to protect us, to keep us healthy, and to help us grow into who we are created to be.

-Sex has rules.
-God ordained rules.
-Why?
-Because God loves us and wants what’s best for us.
+That’s why God has put rules around sex for Christians to follow.
+Because he loves us and wants what’s best for us.

 So yes, sex has rules.
 But probably not as many as you think…